nchern/dockerfiles/README.md

-# dockerfiles
-My dockerization of different applications
+A collection of different docker images I use.

+## TODO
+[] Publish to dockerhub